javieraviles/split-the-monolith/README.md

 There is a whole variety of technologies out there, for this example I will use:
  - SpringBoot (microservices themselves).
- - After split -> Docker, K8s, some Api Gateway (nginx or istio, will see) to redirect traffic to each ms.
+ - After split -> Docker, K8s, and NGINX as ingress proxy to redirect traffic to each ms.

 Everything will be in the master branch, having a specific `tag` for each Phase once finished.